- Where: City wide

 - Why: To support social distancing, protect the safety of all road users, and encourage active travel

-Southampton City Council has produced its Green Transport Recovery Plan, in line with the government’s recommendations for encouraging safe travel as we come out of lockdown.
+Southampton City Council has produced its Green Transport Recovery Plan to encourage safe travel as we come out of lockdown.
 The council is keen to support and maintain the positive health and environmental benefits that residents have experienced over the last few months, from an increase in active travel and an improvement in local air quality, by putting in place measures which will support the return to a new norm for getting around safely as lockdown is gradually lifted.

-The plan outlines schemes that will support social distancing and maximise the opportunities for increased active travel.
+The plan outlines schemes to support social distancing and maximise the opportunities for increased active travel.

 Measures to support social distancing include making more space around bus stops, shops and other places where queueing may be necessary.
 Street closures around schools at the beginning and end of the day will create a safer and more spacious environment for walking, cycling and scooting, while spare road space will be used to create parklets for additional footway space and cycle parking.